PatriciaArnedo/haveibeenpwned/README.md

 <h1>JupiterOne X HaveIBeenPwned?</h1>

 <h2>Overview</h2>
 Welcome to JupiterOne X HaveIBeenPwned!
-This service allows users to look up their emails using the haveibeenpwned? api to see if they have been compromised in previous breaches.
+This service allows users to look up emails using the haveibeenpwned? api and see if they have been compromised in previous breaches.

-Enter an email in the email field and submit to see it you have been pwned and the details of the breaches if any.
+Enter an email in the email field and submit to see if you have been pwned and the details of the breaches if any.

 <h3>User Stories</h3>